MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 - The Azure Information Protection policy

-- Protection templates for the protection service
+- Templates for the protection service

 - Super users and delegated administrators for the protection service